alkhawarizmiclub/fpk_platform/backend/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## API docs
+# {id} may get remove after add auth
 -   /api/students => get all students
 -   /api/students => create new student
 -   /api/students/{id} => get stduent by id
 -   /api/students/{id}/modules => get stduent modules (not impl yet (TODO))
 -   /api/profs/{id}/modules => get all prof modules
 -   /api/profs/{id}/modules/{moduleId} => get all student who has that module (list insciption)
+-   /api/profs/{id}/add-result => methode put with module id and apogee and note and maybe some option to see if nomral or ratt

 for more info check Route/api.php or dm me